forye/inference_service/README.md

 6. allow generation of feature from multiple sources

-7. Validate in put in predict_generic
+7. Validate the input in predict_generic

+8. Add tests according to label distribution and business logic for the endpoints